Geology 2081- Mineralogy

 Example lecture tests are posted on the web; self-assessment

-tests and questions provide a study guide.
+questions provide a study guide.

-are responsible for all material covered in class and
+You are responsible for all material covered

-assigned as reading material.
+in class and assigned as reading material

 Labs